volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 Now you can connect to Volumio with username `volumio` and password `volumio`.

 ```
-ssh volumio@volumio.local (if you changed the name of your device, replace the second volumio by it or use its IP adress.
+ssh volumio@volumio.local (if you changed the name of your device, replace the second volumio by it or use its IP address.
 ```

 ### 2. Download and install the plugin